adparlor/really-confy/README.md

 - `:config_files` (default: `["config.yml", "config.secret.yml", "config.local.yml"]`)

   The list of all config files that will be loaded.
-Files are loaded in order, with each subsequent file's key values recursively merged in.
+Files are loaded inopt order, with each subsequent file's key values recursively merged in.

 - `:config_path` (default: `./config`)